 I remember the first time I cooked these Scalloped Potatoes on my own.
 It was for a Christmas party that I was hosting at my home, and it was the first Christmas since my grandma had passed away.
 My boss was bringing the ham, so I knew I had to make my grandma’s cheesy potatoes.
 I did and they tasted just like hers…which of course made me cry as I ate them!

-The par-boiling of the potatoes ensured that the potatoes will be creamy and soft and cooked all the way through in under 30 minutes.
+The par-boiling of the potatoes ensures that the potatoes will be creamy and soft and cooked all the way through in under 30 minutes of baking time.
 Most casseroles that start with raw sliced potatoes always have comments stating that the potatoes are unevenly cooked.
 You won’t have that problem with my Grandma’s Cheesy Scalloped Potatoes!

 Here are some more delicious potato recipes to check out:

 - Perfect Baked Potatoes

 And for more amazing side dishes, try these:

 Easy Cheesy Scalloped PotatoesPrint Pin Rate

 - ¼ cup butter

 - 1 1/2 cups nonfat milk or half & half